-CYP3A4 inhibitors/inducers
+CYP3A4 Inhibition/Induction

-Co-administration of sunitinib with potent CYP3A4 inducers, such as rifampicin, should be avoided (see section 4.5).
+Co-administration of sunitinib with strong CYP3A4 inducers such as rifampin, should be avoided (see section 4.5).
 If this is not possible, the dose of sunitinib may need to be increased in 12.5 mg increments to a maximum of 87.5 mg (GIST and RCC) or 62.5 mg (pNET) daily, based on careful monitoring of tolerability.

-Co-administration of sunitinib with potent CYP3A4 inhibitors, such as ketoconazole, should be avoided (see section 4.5).
-If this is not possible, the dose of sunitinib may need to be reduced in 12.5 mg decrements to a minimum of 37.5 mg (GIST and RCC) or 25 mg (pNET) daily, based on careful monitoring of tolerability.
+Co-administration of sunitinib with strong CYP3A4 inhibitors, such as ketoconazole, should be avoided (see section 4.5).
+If this is not possible, the dose of sunitinib may need to be reduced in 12.5 mg decrements to a minimum of 37.5 mg (GIST and RCC) or 25 mg (pNET) daily, based on careful monitoring of the tolerability.

-Selection of an alternative concomitant medicinal product with no or minimal potential to induce or inhibit CYP3A4 should be considered.
+Selection of an alternate concomitant medication with no or minimal potential to induce or inhibit CYP3A4 should be considered.